ArunVenkata/hormoneJS/README.md

   The project leverages a URL abstraction ([`src/url_base.js`](src/url_base.js)) for route registration.
 Routes can be defined either as standalone in the main project or as part of larger apps registered through [apps-helper.js](src/apps-helper.js).

 - **Middleware Management**
-  Middlewares are dynamically imported and registered using a dedicated module ([`src/middleware_reader.js`](src/middleware_reader.js)), ensuring easy integration and modification without changing core server code.
+  Middlewares are dynamically imported and registered ([`src/middleware_reader.js`](src/middleware_reader.js)), ensuring easy integration and modification without changing core server code.

 - **App Structure Inspired by Django**
   Projects can have modular apps (defining views and URLs) similar to Django’s app organization.
 For example, [example/testapp/urls.js](example/testapp/urls.js) and [example/testapp/views.js](example/testapp/views.js) illustrate how API views and URL configurations are set up.